M

 5. If the company decides to hire you, you’ll need to review and sign your work contract.

-6. Once you’re on board, you’ll have to set your teaching schedule on the school’s system or online platform.
+6. Once you’re on board, you’ll need to set your teaching schedule on the school’s system or online platform.

 Step 5: Be the best online teacher you can be and maximize your earning potential

-The last step in how to be an online teacher is to showcase your skills and bring your passion for teaching into the virtual classroom!
+The last step in how to become an online English teacher is to put your skills to work and bring your passion for teaching into the virtual classroom.
 You’ll surely want to see your students coming back for your classes, so remember to make use of fun ESL games and activities, keep students engaged with a lively teaching background, and build rapport with your learners.

 Be aware of the review process for online ESL teachers

-Online schools usually have a review process for English tutors, which could vary from one company to another.
-Most companies evaluate online teachers through a formal class observation conducted after a certain number of classes and by gathering students’ written feedback about their tutor.
+Online schools usually have a review process for English tutors, which can vary from one company to another.
+Most companies evaluate online teachers through a formal class observation conducted after a certain number of classes, and by gathering students’ written feedback about their tutor.

 Professional development opportunities

-Training to be an online English teacher may have given you the practical skills needed for helping students become fluent in the language, though learning never stops there.
-If you want to upgrade the quality of your teaching, consider taking your professional development up a notch with targeted training in specific TEFL subfields.
+Training to be an online English teacher gives you the practical skills needed to help students improve their language proficiency, though learning never stops there.
+If you want to upgrade the quality of your teaching, consider pursuing professional development with targeted training in specific TEFL niches.

-For instance, Bridge offers a variety of short Micro-credential courses that can equip you with knowledge and skills in developing materials and using multimedia in the online classroom.
+Bridge offers a variety of short Micro-credential courses that can equip you with knowledge and skills in developing materials and using multimedia in the online classroom.
+You can also stay current by joining online teaching communities and tuning in to TEFL/TESOL webinars, like Bridge Expert Series.

 Maximize your earning potential

-Whether you’re teaching English online as a full-time stint or a side gig, it’s important to make the most money you can as a virtual ESL teacher.
+Whether you’re teaching English online as a full-time role or a side gig, it’s important to make the most of your earning potential as a virtual ESL teacher.
 Aside from choosing to work with the highest-paying tutoring companies, here are some other ways to boost your income:

 • Aside from the base pay, consider the incentives and performance-based bonuses the company offers.